artemkuskin/eslint-plugin-architector/README.md

 ## Examples 3

 `**/components/**/D/D.js`
-`Модуль D находиться ниже всех в дереве правил, згачит в него можно импортировать все модули`
+`Level "D" is below all levels in the rules tree, so you can import all levels into it`

 ```
-// valid, B can import "childrens" Module A and Module A
+// valid, B can import childrens Level A and Level A
 import { B1 } from "B1/B1.js";
 import { A } from "../A/A.js";
 import { A1 } from "../A/A1/A1.js";